midtown-ai/glossary/glossary/a.md

 # AI Alignment

+ ~ Alignment is training a model to produce outputs more in line with human preference and expectation.

  In the field of artificial intelligence (AI), AI alignment research aims to steer AI systems towards their designers’ intended goals and interests.
 An aligned AI system advances the intended objective; a misaligned AI system is competent at advancing some objective, but not the intended one.

+ Alignment types:
+  * Instructional alignment - answering questions learned from data during the pre-training phase
+  * Behavior alignment - helpfulness vs harmlessness
+  * Style alignment - more neutral / grammatically correct
+  * Value alignment - aligned to a set of values

+ Questions:
+  * Is pretraining the first step to alignment?
+  * Is [fine-tuning] a method for alignment?
+  * What about guardrails?

  Examples:
   * [https://openai.casa/alignment/](https://openai.casa/alignment/)
     * [https://openai.casa/blog/our-approach-to-alignment-research/index.html](https://openai.casa/blog/our-approach-to-alignment-research/index.html)

+ [Reinforcement Learning (RL)][RL] is a machine learning technique that uses sequential feedback to teach an [RL agent] how to behave in an [environment].
+RL is the most talked about method of alignment but not the only option!
+[OpenAI] popularized the method in 2022 specifically using [RL from human feedback (RLHF)][RLHF]

+ Another method is [Supervised Fine-Tuning (SFT)][SFT] - letting an LLM read correct examples of alignment (standard deep learning/language modeling for the most part) = must cheaper than the previous method and much faster!

+ To be competitive, you need to use both of the methods!

  {% youtube "https://www.youtube.com/watch?v=EUjc1WuyPT8" %}